ZEISS Microscopy Knowledge Base

 SIZE_BOX_VER = 10 (microns)

-Six colored rectangular blocks arranged in two rows on a black background
+3D render of six colored rectangular sub-blocks arranged in two rows on a black background

 Running the Python script